gabotronix/underpass-docs/squid.md

 docker-compose up -d --force-recreate squid
 ```

 You will then have to open the new port from the Docker host.
-For instance, if you changed the Squid port from 3128 to 3888, you'll have to issue these commands as root from SSH:
+For instance, if you changed the Squid port from 3128 to 3888, you'll have to issue these commands from SSH as root:
 ```
 firewall-cmd --remove-service=squid --permanent
 firewall-cmd --zone=public --add-port=3888/tcp --permanent